 The program is designed for graduates to pursue a career in criminal justice.
-Credit will be awarded to those students who have completed applicable course work at the Arkansas Police Academy.
+Credit may be awarded to those students who have completed certified law enforcement training.
+See the criminal justice instructor for assistance.

 Students pursuing an A.A.S. in Criminal Justice should be aware that a criminal history might prevent them from eligibility for completing CRJ 2273 Criminal Justice Internship.
 This course requires a criminal background check.